We Value Our Service Members and Their Families

 Military records show that talking to a doctor is a good career move.
 According to a 2006 study in Military Medicine, 97% of personnel who sought mental health treatment did not experience any negative career impact.
 The same study showed that it’s risky to ignore a mental health condition.
 If it worsens, a commanding officer can require a mental health evaluation, which is much more damaging to your career.
-Among people who had command-directed evaluations, 39% had negative career impact.
+Among people who had command-directed evaluations, 39% had a negative career impact.

 Military Policy And Your Privacy

 When you seek mental health care, your care provider will inform you that the Department of Defense follows the privacy guidelines set down by HIPAA and the Privacy Act.
 These guidelines ensure the privacy of your mental health records in most situations.
-If your care provider discovers that your mental health condition may endanger yourself, others or the mission, however, they are obligated to disclose this information to the chain of command.
+If your care provider discovers that your mental health condition may endanger yourself, others, or the mission, however, they are obligated to disclose this information to the chain of command.

-Military policy states that care providers can only share certain information and only in those situations involving safety.
+The military policy states that care providers can only share certain information and only in those situations involving safety.
 The precise definition of those circumstances is different for each of the branches of the armed forces.

-In the Army, for example, PHI policy states that information can only be released in situations involving an acute threat of harm to self, others or mission; upon admission or discharge from inpatient hospitalization; when entering formal substance abuse treatment; and when enrolling in personnel reliability programs.
+In the Army, for example, PHI policy states that information can only be released in situations involving an acute threat of harm to self, others, or mission; upon admission or discharge from inpatient hospitalization; when entering formal substance abuse treatment; and when enrolling in personnel reliability programs.

 If a medical officer or military care provider observes that your health condition poses a danger, the officer will share your medical profile with commanding officers.
 The information they are allowed to share includes your diagnosis and the medically recommended duty limitations.
 Unit commanders will decide what duties to assign you until your condition improves.